Blazemeter/helm-crane/README.md

 >- You can specify as many as you need in the same map/slice fashion.
 The chart is designed to loop over these items.
 >- The `parameters` and `secretObjects` fields should be customized based on your secrets provider and use case.
 >- If you do not require SecretProviderClass integration, leave `enable` as `no`.
+>- For using a standard Kubernetes Secret instead of an external provider, see [4.1](#41-adding-the-basicrequired-configurations) "Using a Simple Kubernetes Secret (`fromSecret`)".